 nthread

 Description: Number of threads for parallel processing.

 Usage: nthread = value;

 - value is the number of threads.

-Range: 1 - 200
+Range: $1 - 200$

 Type: Optional

 Default: Auto

 Note: Number of CPUs is automatically detected.
 If you are running on a busy server then you may want to restrict the number of threads to available CPUs.

-Please note that you may not observe a linear relation between speed and the number of threads since the main bottleneck is memory access.Some functions run only on single processor like GBLUP function of Inbreeding Optimization function.
+Please note that you may not observe a linear relation between speed number of threads since the main bottleneck is memory access.

-It is important to note that when QMSim runs with the same seed number but on two machines with different number of CPU cores, different data sets may be generated.
-To be able to re-generate the same data set using a stored seed on two machines, the two machines should have same number of CPU cores or "nthread" should be set to 1 for both runs.
+Some functions run only on single processor like Inbreeding Optimization function.